 Nexus is the concept of whether or not a business has enough contact in a state to require them to register with the state taxing authority and pay sales taxes in that state—if a business either has a certain amount of physical representation, personnel, affiliates, or presence at tradeshows in a certain state, they are considered to have nexus there.
 All states have specific nexus requirements, and California is no exception.
 Determining whether not a business has nexus in a state requires the help of an experienced accountant to perform a nexus study.

 Cook CPA Group is excited to offer state tax nexus services to businesses in the Sacramento area.
 Having an accountant do a tax nexus study on your business will enable you to ensure that your business is in compliance with all of the state’s sales tax laws.
-Get in touch with the Sacramento state tax nexus study accountants that work with Cook CPA Group today by calling (916) 432-2218.

 Understanding State Tax Nexus for Businesses in Sacramento, CA